Symbian9/qmapshack-doc-wiki/DocFaqData.md

 ## How to find the location of a database file used in QMapShack?

-Move the mouse pointer on the database name in the main window.
+Move the mouse pointer on the database name in the database window.
 A bubble box appears and shows the physical location of the database file.

 ## How to find database to which a project belongs?